dhelleberg/android-scripts/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/GOJaOsJ0BJs/0.jpg)](http://www.youtube.com/watch?v=GOJaOsJ0BJs)

+## install

+Just checkout or download the scrips to your system.
+Make sure you have groovy installed, and adb-executeable in your PATH

 # adbwifi

 Do you use adb-wifi connections? tired of figuring out the ip of your phone and typing it in?

 This script tries to solve that.

-## install

-Just checkout or download adbwifi.groovy to your system.
-Make sure you have groovy installed, and adb-executeable in your PATH

 ## use